 - Manage the delivery services independently, as pizza companies have long done, or

 - Let a third party handle your orders, especially if you’re just now adding a delivery option to your business.

 However, the latter at times can cause more problems than it will solve.
 Some of the drawbacks it can have for your business are:

 - A lack of urgency, since the driver has limited accountability to the restaurant or

 - Customer service complaints that will affect your business while in reality only concern drivers and delivery personnel.

 - The delivery service might take recognition and result in your restaurant losing its value and reputation.

-So be careful and consider the pros and cons when deciding to go for independent delivery management or a third party.
+Be careful and consider the pros and cons when deciding to go for independent delivery management or a third party.

-Customers seem to be all the more concerned about sustainability when it comes to both packaging and ingredients, and justifiably so.
-People are becoming more and more sensitive when it comes to plastic, water and food waste and businesses need to adapt to this new situation.
-This doesn’t necessarily mean that you need to take drastic measures like McDonald’s, which announced that by 2025 they will be using only eco-friendly materials for all of their guest packagings.
+Customers seem to be all the more concerned about sustainability when it comes to packaging and ingredients, and justifiably so.
+People are more and more sensitive when it comes to plastic, water and food waste and businesses need to adapt to this new situation.
+This doesn’t mean that you need to take drastic measures like McDonald’s, which announced that by 2025 they will be using only eco-friendly materials for all of their guest packagings.
 Yet, you can opt for materials and ingredients that will render your business more eco-friendly.